 - Issue is moved to a new component.

-- Changes to the priority, severity or assignee of the issue.
+- Changes to the priority, severity, retention or assignee.

-- A Closed, Verified, or Reopened status change to the issue.
+- A Closed, Verified, or Reopened status change.

 - Changes to custom fields that are marked as Major.

 Minor edits only appear in the history panel for an issue if you have Full History toggled to On.
-Similarly, minor edits are only sent as e-mail notifications to users whose role for the issue have a notification setting of All.
+Similarly, minor edits are only sent as e-mail notifications to users whose role for the issue have a notification setting of All Updates.

 Edits that are considered minor include: